Loyalty program benefits include a lift in sales

 - 33% of travelers liked complimentary pick up and drop off services

 Consumers’ biggest gripe about travel rewards programs is that they lose their loyalty points because they don’t redeem them quickly enough.
-In fact, 69 percent of travelers have that complaint about loyalty programs
+In fact, 69 percent of travelers have that complaint about loyalty programs.

-Loyalty programs in the restaurant industry
+Rewards programs in the restaurant industry

-Restaurant loyalty programs are another type of loyalty program that are popular among many groups of consumers.
+Restaurant reward programs are another type of loyalty program that are popular among many groups of consumers.
 Eighty-five percent of U.S. diners would be willing to join a loyalty program at their most-frequented restaurant as long as the program is free (Source: Deloitte).
 Along with being free, the format of the loyalty program is also important to diners.
 Of U.S. consumers that participate in one or more loyalty programs:

 - 63% belong to programs that offer a plastic card that is entered (or swiped) into the restaurant’s POS system